Helltu/rsschool-cv/cv.md

 * *StarUML*

 ## Work experience
-During my university studies I have developed a program for automatic accounting of library stock books.
+During my university studies I have developed a program for automatic accounting of library stock books in procedural programming using C++.

 ## Education
 Currently I have finished the first year of studies in Belarussian State University of Informatics and Radioelectronics on the faculty of Computer-Aided Design, speciality of Infrmational Systems and Technologies in business management.